vr8686/webdrivercamp-learning-python/python-everything-is-object/README.md

 s2 = "Best School"
 print(s1 is s2)
 ```
-Print will return true because they point to the same object.
+Print will return `True` because they point to the same object.

 * **10. What does this  print?**
 ```